 “Some of the guards were very good guards, and others not; Mr. Gray, Lieutenant of the guard, was drunk about two-thirds of his time; so drunk frequently he could not walk.
 He is now Lieut. of the guard at Marin Island,” according to Thomas Young, an engineer at the prison, in his sworn testimony in 1855. “(Byrnes) frequently got on a spree; there was a bar kept at the cook house or dining house by Mr. Woods (a guard who was also Estell’s father in law).
 Woods was a member of the guard inside.”

-Many guards resigned due not knowing when, or if, they would receive paychecks.
-In 1855, a group of officers banded together to write a letter to Gov. Bigler to address these very issues.
-It could be considered one of the earliest versions of a labor union for the officers.
+Many guards resigned saying they didn’t know when, or if, they would receive paychecks.
+In 1855, a group of officers banded together to write a letter to Governor Bigler addressing the issues.
+It could be considered one of the earliest versions of a labor union for state correctional officers.

-“We, the undersigned Memorialists, … have been employed as guards at the State Prison for the last eight months, and some even for a longer period, at the inadequate salary of $50 per month; that none of us have received even the half of our wages during our employment, and quite a number have never obtained the least compensation. … For months … we were induced to continue in our present position, by the frequent and reiterated promises on the part of the Lessee, that our past arrears should be paid; under this delusion we have lingered, or rather have been forced to remain, until January last, when believing that by the transfer of the Penitentiary to the State, the Lessee would be able to compensate us for past serves, we have continued in employment up to the present moment.
+“Under this delusion we have lingered, or rather have been forced to remain, until January last.
+Believing that by the transfer of the Penitentiary to the State, the Lessee would be able to compensate us for past (wages), we have continued in employment up to the present moment.
 None of these promises have been realized,” the guards wrote in a letter dated May 14, 1855.
 “Some of us now find ourselves at the expiration of from three-fourths to a year’s laborious service, without a dollar in compensation, or the remotest hope of procuring it.”

-Bill Byrnes quits San Quentin; Rangers are reactivated
+Bill Byrnes quits San Quentin; Rangers ride again

 According to multiple sources, Byrnes resigned from his position in 1855.
 For three years, he tried various other endeavors, including acting as a bodyguard in southern California.